Banditas231/Custom-Quests/README.md

 **All the files I use on my server.**

 ---
-# • Please don’t use chain quests — they are broken.

-## • Expansion has changed how quests work.
-Because of this, fixing all my quests is quite difficult.
+##

 ### Hello!
 These are my Expansion Quests for the Chernogorsk map.

-### Hello everyone, I spent a few hours rebuilding my quests.
-Now all quests have vanilla loadouts and loot.
+### • Expansion has changed how quests work.
+Because of this, all quests edited or added from my working server now use custom loadouts and rewards.
+This means you need to adjust them to your own preference.
+I already have a video explaining how to do this.
 That’s it — you’re done!
 Congratulations, you now have the **Banditas Collection** of quests for your server.
 I hope you enjoy them!